wanderer1500/ChatApp_Socket/README.md

 ## Submission
 - All codes are included in a zip file and the directory too.
 - Report with explanations and images is attached.
-- Github link for the repository, report and the demo video.
+- Github link for the repository, report.